Part of 2026 · May 19, 2026 · Vienna · 200+ Attendees · 2027 — Stay Updated →

 Classical encryption secures data by making the problem of breaking it computationally expensive.
 Quantum key distribution secures data by making the act of eavesdropping physically detectable.
 This is the distinction that Ursin has spent his career establishing in the laboratory and that zerothird is now deploying in the field.

 zerothird uses entanglement-based QKD.
-In zerothird's approach, no key is ever transmitted.
+In classical QKD, a key is generated at one point and transmitted to another: if an eavesdropper intercepts the transmission, they disturb the quantum states and the intrusion is detectable.
+In zerothird’s entanglement-based approach, no key is ever transmitted.
 Instead, pairs of entangled photons are distributed to both endpoints.
 Each endpoint measures its photon independently, and the correlated results of those measurements generate identical keys at both locations — simultaneously, without any key having passed through the network.
 The entanglement is the key.

 From the Lab to Critical Infrastructure